 Question 4 – The Working Group considers that DCUSA General Objective 1 and 2 are better facilitated by DCP 203; do you agree with this opinion?
 Please provide supporting comments on this and any other DCUSA General or Charging Objective you feel is impacted by DCP 203.

 An IDNO respondent note that they feel that General Objective 1 is better facilitated as the additional admin burden imposed on LDNOs to facilitate inter-distributor billing would be greatly reduced - reducing the number of MPANs required for said billing leads to a more efficient and co-ordinated distribution network.
-They feel that General Objective 2 is also better met as reducing the number of MPANs required of the LDNO also reduces the additional admin costs borne by the customer.
+They feel that General Objective 2 is also better met as reducing the number of MPANs required of the LDNO also reduces the additional admin costs borne by the Customer.
 This has led to difficulties with adoption of LDNO networks in the past.
-As this issue is exclusive to LDNOs they agree with the WG’s assessment that this change promotes competition by reducing a potential barrier to competition.
+As this issue is exclusive to LDNOs they agree with the Working Group’s assessment that this change promotes competition by reducing a potential barrier to competition.

 A DNO respondent noted that they do not agree that DCUSA General Objectives 1 and 2 would be better met as a result of this change proposal.
-This change proposal will distort competition between distributors and place perverse incentives on IDNOs to increase the number of UMS connected customers where the boundary voltage with the DNO is higher to reduce their DUoS bill.
+This change proposal will distort competition between distributors and place perverse incentives on IDNOs to increase the number of UMS connected Customers where the boundary voltage with the DNO is higher to reduce their DUoS bill.

-The Working Group reviewed this response and noted that the impact assessment provided within the consultation documents demonstrated that this CP would be very unlikely to place a perverse incentive on the IDNO; furthermore the connection is led by the IDNO customer (Local Authority or street-lighting authority) and not the IDNO itself.
+The Working Group reviewed this response and noted that the impact assessment provided within the consultation documents demonstrated that this CP would be very unlikely to place a perverse incentive on the IDNO; furthermore the connection is led by the IDNO’s Customer (Local Authority or street-lighting authority) and not the IDNO itself.

 Another DNO respondent disagrees that this DCP will better facilitate General Objective 1, as the proposal requires that the current arrangement to be kept along with the introduction of the proposed solution.
 They consider this would add to rather than reduce the administrative burden and also add complexity to the current situation, for the reasons below: